Scripter17/url-cleaner/README.md

 ## Basic usage

 By default, compiling URL Cleaner includes the [`default-config.json`](default-config.json) file in the binary.
 Because of this, URL Cleaner can be used simply with `url-cleaner "https://example.com/of?a=dirty#url"`.

+Additionally, URL Cleaner can take jobs from STDIN lines. `cat urls.txt | url-cleaner` works by printing each result on the same line as its input.

+See [Parsing output](#parsing-output) for details on the output format, and yes JSON output is supported.

 ### The default config